 - Franklin didn't have any of the sort of usual quirks that define a Peanuts character.
 His role in the comic, besides being a Token Minority, consisted mostly of being the Only Sane Man who commented on the other kids' eccentric natures.

 - Obviously, Shermy as well.
 He was dropped from the strip in 1969; Charles Schulz remarked that he had only been using Shermy when he "needed a character with very little personality," a role Franklin seems to have filled since.

 - Gal from the Israeli comic Zbeng moved from the Everyman to this when the comic went from Five-Man Band to Ensemble Cast.

 - Lyman from Garfield.
 Besides being Odie's original owner and Jon's college roommate, we knew very little about him, especially what he did for a living or why he came to live with Jon, and he was nearly identical to Jon in every way except for his appearance.
 He seems to have been basically introduced as someone Jon could interact with.
 He was slowly phased out and completely disappeared after 1983.

-- During John Kerry's 2004 campaign, the focus of which was almost entirely on how he wasn't George W. Bush, while doing little to explain why the electorate should vote for him instead.
+- During John Kerry's 2004 campaign, the focus of which was almost entirely on how he wasn't George W. Bush (which was admittedly a strong selling point with some demographics at the time), while doing little to explain why the electorate should vote for him instead.

 - This was Dick Hutton's role in the National Wrestling Alliance until Lou Thesz handpicked him to be the next World Heavyweight Champion.
 Hutton was a great wrestler, but had no distinguishable physical characteristics, gear, moves or memorable promos to distinguish him as anything else but a wrestler.
 The NWA promoters tolerated his promotion for about 400 days before sticking him back in this role.